Jack Warhop: 1908–1912

 Warhop made his debut on September 9, 1908.
 He ended up with a 1–2 win–loss record with a 4.46 earned run average (ERA) in five games that year.
 Warhop became a regular fixture in the starting rotation in 1909.
-He pitched a three hitter against the Cleveland Nats on August 10, 1909 and finished the year with a 13–15 win–loss record, a 2.40 ERA, and 21 complete games in 36 games pitched as the Highlanders finished fifth in the American League (AL).
+He pitched a three hitter against the Cleveland Nats on August 10, 1909, and finished the year with a 13–15 win–loss record, a 2.40 ERA, and 21 complete games in 36 games pitched as the Highlanders finished fifth in the American League (AL).
 However, Warhop led the AL in hit batsmen in 1909 (26) and 1910 (18), which might have been caused by his unorthodox pitching style.
 In 1910, Warhop pitched to a 14–14 win–loss record, a 3.00 ERA and 11 errors (the most among AL pitchers).
 He was respected throughout baseball, and Baseball Magazine once called him the "unluckiest pitcher in the American League".

 The 1911 season saw Warhop post a 12–13 record, a 4.16 ERA and 15 hit batsmen (the third highest in the league).
 His starts throughout the season were mixed; some were poor or marred by bad luck.
 He was shelled on May 9 in a 10–0 loss against a Detroit Tigers lineup featuring Ty Cobb, Sam Crawford and Jim Delahanty, giving up runs in each of the first four innings.
 However, he improved a few weeks later on May 20, when he limited the St. Louis Browns to four hits.
-This began a quality stretch for Warhop, who won five consecutive games by July 17—a result of an improvement in his control.
+This began a quality stretch for Warhop, who won five consecutive games by July 17, a result of an improvement in his control.
 Then, during an August 21 road game against the Tigers, he lost a 5–4 walk-off game in the eleventh inning, in part due to his own unsuccessful strategy in fielding two bunts.
 On both occasions, he threw to second base but was too late, and the baserunners were able to advance safely and load the bases.
-The Highlanders lost when Earle Gardner booted a routine ground ball by Bill Donovan in an rushed attempt to throw out the go-ahead runner at home plate.
+The Highlanders lost when Earle Gardner booted a routine ground ball by Bill Donovan in a rushed attempt to throw out the go-ahead runner at home plate.
 At the end of the season his desperation culminated in him unsuccessfully requesting that the league change his win–loss record to 14–11, under the mistaken belief that his 12–13 record was incorrect.